Triviality properties of principal bundles on singular curves: Proofs of Theorems 1.3, 1.4 and 1.5

-This reduces the assertion to the following: Let $f:X\to S$ be a proper, flat and finitely presented curve over $S$, and $D\subset X$ a relatively ample effective Cartier divisor which is flat over $S$.
+Therefore, Theorem \ref{triv4} in the case of simply connected $G$ follows from the following assertion: Let $f:X\to S$ be a proper, flat and finitely presented curve over $S$, and $D\subset X$ a relatively ample effective Cartier divisor which is flat over $S$.
 Suppose $E_1$ and $E_2$ are either: {\em (Case 1)} Principal $G=\operatorname{SL}(2)$-bundles on $X$, or, {\em (Case 2)} Principal $G=\operatorname{GL}(2)$-bundles on $X$ with the same determinant.
 Then, \begin{proposition} $E_1$ and $E_2$ are isomorphic as $G$-bundles on $U$, after a surjective \'{e}tale base change of $S$.
 Furthermore if $S$ is the spectrum of a separably closed field, $E_1$ and $E_2$ are in the same connected component of the moduli stack of $G$-bundles on $X$. \end{proposition} \begin{proof} Let $s\in S$, we will show that in an \'{e}tale neighborhood of $s$, we have for sufficiently large $n$ exact sequences $i=1,2$,

 Because of our assumptions $Q_1$ and $Q_2$ are isomorphic and are trivial on $U$ in case (1).
 Since $\mathcal{O}(D)$ is relatively ample, the exact sequence \eqref{exacto} splits over $U$, with $Q_i=\det E_i$.
 The desired conclusions follow: for the deformation we use the Ext-space $\Ext^1(Q_i,\mathcal{O})$.